-- The process to start your locs with T&R can be very time consuming and painful on your scalp.
+- Starting your locs with T&R can be a very time-consuming process and cause pain on your scalp.

 - This method works best for those who have long, straight, and thin hair.
-Oftentimes, White, Hispanic, and Asians use this method because it works really well with their hair texture.
+Oftentimes, Caucasians, Hispanics, and Asians use this method because it works really well with their hair texture.

 - Medium sections are ideal for T&R. With very small or very large sections it might be difficult for the hair to hold the knots.